dwachss/toolbar/README.md

 t.element(el: Element or string);
 ````

 Simply appends `el` (as the element or as HTML) to the end of the toolbar.
-To have the element respond to arrow keys and tabs correctly, make sure it has `tabindex=-1`. `t.element('<br>`) is a convenient way to have the toolbar span two lines.
+To have the element respond to arrow keys and tabs correctly, make sure it has `tabindex=-1`. `t.element('<br>')` is a convenient way to have the toolbar span two lines.

 Returns the element appended.